aarongustafson/aaron-gustafson.com/src/posts/2015-08-07-ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web.md

 2. Put a ban on vendor-prefixes.
 They are not generally understood to be experimental.
 If you feel you must use a vendor prefix, ensure it’s only enabled by a corresponding feature flag.
 2. Use feature flags (or some similar opt-in) to enable developers to test experimental features in their own browsers, but also to ensure they aren’t available on the "open web" before they’re ready.

-## The Web vs. Native
+## The Web vs. Platform-Specific Development

 PPK has harped on this a few times.
-There is currently a palpable tension between "native" and "the web".
+There is currently a palpable tension between platform-specific development and the web.
 It’s driving most of the new features in the web "platform"[^1] and it’s giving many of us old-timers a touch of angina.

 [^1]: I think I just threw up in my mouth a little.
 I hate using that word when speaking about the web, but there it is.

 The reason is simple: The web was created as a massively interconnected document repository.
 A wealth of knowledge dependent on the hyperlink and the URL.
 The web was (and indeed still is) stateless by default, meaning it has no idea who you are or what you’ve done from request to request.
 This is very egalitarian: everyone has access and anyone can contribute.

 As more businesses moved online, the web became necessarily transactional.
 Suddenly websites needed to know information about your "state" so they could sell you things and track your movements around their site and the rest of the web.
 With the advent of cookies and the Common Gateway Interface (CGI), a web server could adjust the content it sent in response to a request, based on what it knew about you and what you were doing.

 Taking this simple capacity a step further, it became possible to write actual software on the web.
 Content management systems were probably the first big chunk of software to move online, but more soon followed.
 JavaScript came along and allowed us to add a bit of logic to the client side, reducing our reliance on round-trips to the server.
 Then we got Ajax and the whole JavaScript world exploded.
 We now have web-based photo editors, integrated development environments (IDEs), games, and more, all reliant on JavaScript’s ability to interact with the browser and manipulate what the user sees in real-time.